“All roads lead to God if your heart is pure…...”

 Mary Ann Pickens - May 16, 1937 - July 11, 2014

-Mary Ann passed peacefully at home in the loving presence of her treasured daughters, KayAnne Pickens Solem and Cheryl Lynne Pickens Rubbo after a long illness.
+Mary Ann passed peacefully at home in the loving arms of her treasured daughters, KayAnne Pickens Solem and Cheryl Lynne Pickens Rubbo.

 Click here to read more.